hubertlepicki/response_assembler/README.markdown

 This module will never be as big and proffesional as ESI.
 On the other hand, we do not assume your response is HTML/XML (or a valid one only), so you can use ResponseAssembler with CSS, JavaScript, text or CSV files.
 Please look at example to find out how to specify response mime types that ResponseAssembler should parse.
 You might want to have a look at [Christoffer Sawicki's Rack::ESI module](http://github.com/Qerub/rack-esi/tree/master) for alternative, but at time of writing this, it's not complete yet.

+This is a continuation of Amberbit's Rack::ResponseAssembler and will be merged with it in future.
+It breaks backward-compatability by using XML-like syntax instead of custom tags.
+Will be merged with Amberbit's branch when backward-compatability option is added.

 Usage
 =====